Have Questions?

 (515) 832-5432

-Community and Family Resources Webster City has been offering recovery care to individuals who live in Webster City, Iowa and who are struggling with alcohol and drug abuse disorders.
+Community and Family Resources Webster City has been offering recovery care to individuals who live in Webster City, IA. and who are struggling with alcohol and drug abuse disorders.
 As such, Community and Family Resources Webster City offers a variety of services including motivational interviewing, contingency management/motivational incentive, vocational rehabilitation services, trauma therapy, group therapy, 12-step facilitation approach and others applying its unique approaches to addiction recovery and treatment.

 This rehab program also thinks that results are best achieved by providing individual services to each client.
 Because of this, it has been specializing in a wide assortment of personalized treatments like persons who have experienced sexual abuse, persons with serious mental illness, self-help groups, active duty military, persons with eating disorders, programs for the hearing impaired and more.
 In the same way, this drug and alcohol treatment program offers these services in the following settings - outpatient counseling, long term drug and alcohol rehab centers, short term addiction treatment facilities, inpatient detoxification centers, inpatient rehab centers and more.